MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 ![Schema 2 (Identity and Reference Field Configurations) image](./media/microsoft-identity-manager-2016-connector-genericcsv/schema2.png)

-Below is a list of the values that should be provided in the settings on this page:
+In the following table are the individual values that should be assigned to each of the settings on this page:

 | Setting Name | Setting Value |
 | --- | --- |